-A third example with good spatial and temporal coverage is the Olympic Mountains of NW Washington State (Figure 19).
-Here there are three thermochronometers providing coverage of the 10 Ma to present timespan and a fourth providing a longer timescale average rate.
-These data are dominantly from the central core of the mountain belt with older, largely unreset. ages found in the western region where it has been argued that the combination of lower erosion rates and shallow particle trajectories through the orogenic wedge result in a frontal unreset zone (Brandon et al., 1998; Pazzaglia and Brandon, 2001).
-The GLIDE inversion delineates a well-resolved circular region in the core of the mountain belt centreed on the data, with ages falling into all three time intervals.
-The region is resolved by local data and as the synthetic models show, with resolution at this level, old ages far removed from the resolved region have no influence on the erosion rate history (Figure 11).
+A third example with good spatial and temporal coverage is the Olympic Mountains of north-western Washington State (Fig. 19).
+Here there are three thermochronometers providing coverage of the 10 Ma to present-day time span and a fourth providing a longer timescale average rate.
+These data are dominantly from the central core of the mountain belt with older, largely unreset, ages found in the western region where it has been argued that the combination of lower erosion rates and shallow particle trajectories through the orogenic wedge result in a frontal unreset zone (Brandon et al., 1998; Pazzaglia and Brandon, 2001).
+The GLIDE inversion delineates a well-resolved circular region in the core of the mountain belt centred on the data, with ages falling into all three time intervals.
+The region is resolved by local data and, as the synthetic models show, with resolution at this level, old ages far removed from the resolved region have no influence on the erosion rate history (Fig. 11).
 The Olympics provide a particularly good example of the distortion that occurs through application of the NR operator.
-The NR field (Figure 19i) shows maximum values offset to the NW relative to the data.
+The NR field (Fig. 19j) shows maximum values offset to the north-west relative to the data.
 This is an artefact of the division operator, as shown by the error on the NR which remains centred on the data.
 Consideration of the NR map in isolation could lead to the interpretation that the acceleration is a consequence of spatial averaging, but this would be incorrect.